mrfoxyfoxy/myCVEs/README.md

 # myCVEs
 myCVEs sends you regularly new and updated CVEs for your configured products.
-CVEs are fetched from the NIST CVE API on https://services.nvd.nist.gov/rest/json/cves/1.0/ an filtered according to the jobs configured in the jobs directory.
+CVEs are fetched from the NIST CVE API on https://services.nvd.nist.gov/rest/json/cves/1.0/ and filtered according to the jobs configured in your jobs directory.

 ### Requirements:
 - Python 3.8 (only tested with 3.9) either on Windows oder Linux.